 The NBFF books professional folk, acoustic, blues and ethnic artists.
 We are particularly supportive of Anglo and Celtic artists and bands.
 Artists who perform traditional American material, including music and songs from Appalachia and New England, are encouraged to apply.
 Contemporary singer/songwriters with a strong sense of melody and strong musicianship, who are knowledgeable about traditional music, are also among our favored artists.

 The format of the festival is one of showcases and workshops.
 The workshops are the heart and soul of the festival and doing workshops is non-negotiable.
+A booking will include both days and will include one showcase and participation in 3-4 workshops over the two days.
 The workshops are NOT audience participatory nor are they teaching or “how to” or “learn to play….” sessions.
 We do NOT do songwriting workshops or educational workshops or workshops designed for schools.
 We do NOT program workshops around single acts or performers.
 In our workshops, artists, both contemporary and traditional, individuals and bands, are scheduled together with a common theme.
 Our intent is for all the participants and the audience to have a good time.
 Some past workshops have included:

 - “I Came to the City: Music of Urban Life”